 • General postnatal care and support (NEST accredited) for new parents

-This is not an exhaustive list so if you are at a point in your life where you are thinking about having children or not, you are or your partner is pregnant, or you are in the first postnatal year, and you are experiencing difficulties within any of these phases, I would like to try and help you so please get in touch.
+This is not an exhaustive list so if you are at a point in your life where you are thinking about having children or not, you are or your partner is pregnant, or you are in the postnatal period, and you are experiencing difficulties, please get in touch.

 Newborn Behavioural Observation (NBO)

 I am certified in NBO by the Brazelton Centre UK which is a set of observations designed to help parents understand their baby's behaviour and communication.
 These observations focus on their sleep protection skills, motor tone and activity, social interaction skills and capacity for self-regulation.
 It is for babies between the ages of 0-3 months and enables parents to observe their baby's strengths and to become aware of areas in which they may need support for their development.
 The NBO can also enhance the relationship between parent and baby.

 I am trained in Watch, Wait and Wonder by Oxford Parent-Infant Project, a parent-infant psychotherapy based on understanding your child through their play.
 It aims to help parents attune to their child by following their lead as they play which in turn fosters a greater confidence and sense of security in the child, and the parent-child relationship.
 It also helps parents to be emotionally present and responsive to their child.
 If your child is experiencing difficulties with eating, sleeping, emotional regulation (excessive irritability or aggression) then WWW may help to understand what their behaviour might be communicating.
 WWW can be used with children between the ages of 0-4 years but can be used with older children.